Information Aggregation with AI Agents: Introduction

 An important question is whether AI agents can leverage feedback from past play to improve future performance.
-To test this, we introduce an exogenous informational shock, providing a new wave of AI agents with the empirical outcomes of the previous 1772 markets.
-Contrary to recent literature suggesting that LLMs successfully improve when given performance histories \citep{yangEtAl2023}, we uncover a surprising paradox: providing AI agents with qualitative results on past market data significantly harms information aggregation and their total profits.
-Rather than learning from the past to fine-tune their strategy, they seem to get confused and drive the average market error significantly higher.
+To examine this, we run a later-wave information provision treatment in which a new wave of AI agents receives qualitative summaries based on the empirical outcomes of the previous 1,772 markets, using the same model versions as in the first wave.
+Contrary to recent literature suggesting that LLMs successfully improve when given performance histories \citep{yangEtAl2023}, we do not find evidence that this information provision is associated with improved information aggregation in our setting.

 Given our result that strategic prompting does not influence information aggregation, we further examine whether this is because AI agents act strategically but there is no impact on information aggregation, as predicted by economic theory, or they are just unable to act strategically.
 We do this by examining the public messages they post and the private messages that are only visible by their future selves.
 AI agents could act strategically if the public and private messages differ.
 For example, they could post public messages in order to lie about their signal or withhold information, when prompted to be strategic.
 If they understand the dynamic nature of the market, they could use their private messages to instruct their future selves on how to implement a multi-round strategy, or be more inclined to publicly reveal their signal in the last round they are trading.